Interested in a more personal perspective? Read our take on what makes RethinkDB different.

 MongoDB cluster requires 3 config servers and 1 or more

 RethinkDB supports 1-click sharding from the admin UI.
-Sharding can be configured also from the CLI which also supports manual assignments of shards to specific machines.
+Sharding can be configured also from the CLI which also supports manual assignments of shards to specific servers.
 Rebalancing the shards can be done through the admin UI.

 MongoDB replication is based on replica sets which use a master-slave log-shipping asynchronous approach.
 MongoDB replica sets are configured using the interactive shell.